 In it's natural state carbon will not do much.
 In order for it to work it's magic and begin to adsorb odors you must first activate carbon.
 I don't mean you need to activate the carbon but rather it must go through the process in manufacturing.
 Simply, it is a baking process where the carbon forms cracks and crevices.
 Similar to what happens to wood in a fire.

 To remove pet odors you are going to want high quality and also consider the amount of carbon.
-So, a coconut shell carbon will work better and this is what we use in our EJ and ERIK650 models.
 You will also want at least 3 pounds of carbon if your odors are anything other than light odors.
 This is also true if you are looking to remove tobacco smoke smell or fumes from paint or cleaning supplies.
 Both require high levels of carbon and a thin carbon pre-filter won't cut it.

 Another aspect to cleaning the air of pet allergies is to ensure you have enough air flow through the HEPA filters.
 You can have the best HEPA and carbon filters but if you cannot circulate enough air through them you will achieve the air quality you are looking for.